scrupal/scrupal-init/README.md

 The ScrupalPlugin also ensures that:
 * You are using the correct JVM (8) and Scala (2.11) version for the version of Scrupal you use (matches ScrupalPlugin version)
+* Your `play-test` and `play-specs2` libraries are included in your project and match the Play Framework `sbt-plugin` version
 * Scala compiler options are set to standard values for Scrupal
 * SBT uses the standard Scrupal project layout for your project (rather than the Play structure)
 * Your project's organization, name, version, title, and URLs are consistent across all tasks